F3rs3h3n/codebuild-codebreach-actors-lab/README.md

 ## Safety note
 This repository is for training only.

-⚠️ If two people attempt to obtain a reverse shell at the same time, sessions may conflict or overlap, causing confusion.
+⚠️ If multiple users attempt to establish a reverse shell simultaneously, connections may collide or be hijacked, resulting in unexpected session behavior.

 ## PR Cleanup Policy